DenaSchaeffer/courier/README.md

 # Implementation
 ## Sprint 2
-* During this sprint, we were working on the smaller details for our messenger application.
+* During this sprint, we were working on finishing the major chunks of our messenger application.
 * We implemented further use cases to our app:
 1. Users need to login with username/password.
 Invalid username/password cannot be logged in
 2. Anyone can register for a new account to log in